ukraine

 #STANDWITHUKRAINE

-Violent responses in modern society Read More »
+Violent Responses in Modern Society Read More »

 Paris Fashion Week 22

-Fashion as a means of protest
+Fashion as a means of protest: how the industry can channel rebellion

-Paris Fashion Week 22 is over, and even there, the heartbeats felt in the past weren’t beating that much.
-The atmosphere was cooled down.
+Paris Fashion Week 22 has concluded, and even there, the heartbeats felt in the past weren’t beating that much.
+The atmosphere felt cooler, more restrained.
 Designing a collection during the pandemic for brands that have to grind a lot of money wasn’t the ideal ground.
+Furthermore, staging shows during a time of war wiped out fashion relevance.

 For sure, the war in Ukraine made us wonder what’s the sense in what we do.

-Fall/Winter 22 Pret-a-porter
+Fall/Winter 22 pret-a-porter

 The purpose was to use every single voice, runway, or platform to protest.
 Even though we have to keep up with our work, we cannot stay silent in front of Ukraine’s tragedy.
 And so, we really appreciated all the designers who took a stand and raised their voices in support of Ukraine.